 Committed to Provide Free Surgeries to Those Who Cannot Afford:

-Transparent Hands is in the first position, in our List of Top 5 Welfare Organization Providing Free Medical Care to People in Need in Canada.
+Transparent Hands is in the first position, in our List of Top 5 Welfare Organizations Providing Free Medical Care to People in Need in Canada.
 Transparent Hands is a non-profit organization, which is tackling this major healthcare issue of Pakistan with the help of fundraising through its unique Crowdfunding platform.
 Transparent Hands conducts the surgeries of deserving patients free of cost at private hospitals, with the help of donations and charity.
 Donors from all over the world can use our online Crowdfunding web portal if they wish to donate.
 You can select any patient, fund the surgery and receive regular feedback and updates until the patient is recovered completely.

 Our User-Friendly Online Fundraising Work As Follows: